NicolasCastroGarcia/exactly-dapp-challenge/README.md

 ## Disclaimers & Improvements

-- FORGOT TO ADD APPROVAL, WILL ADD LATER
 - The styles are minimal and not implemented fully
 - There are no validations in the amount input
 - You can only mint